Permits & Reservations

 Camping is allowed in designated campgrounds only.
 Individual campsites within the campgrounds are available on a first-come, first-serve basis.
 Open fires are prohibited.

-Forty-two Reservations (to enter Canada over Chilkoot Pass) will be taken for each day.
-Reservations for the 2013 season will start being accepted on Monday, January 4, 2016.
+Forty-two Reservations to enter Canada over Chilkoot Pass will be taken for each day.
+Reservations for the 2016 season will start being accepted on Monday, January 4, 2016.
 Reservations for large groups (9 - 12 people) are being accepted as of September 1st of each year.

 Before calling to reserve please ensure that you can provide us with the following information:

 - # of Adults (17 yrs+); Youth (6 – 16); and Children (5 yrs and under) in your group

 - # of tent sites needed

 - your hiking itinerary, if you have not yet selected your campgrounds please visit the Hiking page and consult Choosing Your Campgrounds.